This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A child cannot get the best care if their complete needs, abilities, and limitations are not understood.
 For instance, if no one evaluates their mental health, they could struggle alone with depression or anxiety.

-A full and ongoing evaluation is a crucial part of the life care plan.
-For your child to have the best possible life with the fewest limitations, you must understand their needs.
+A complete and ongoing evaluation is a crucial part of the life care plan.
+You must understand your child’s needs to ensure the best possible life with the fewest limitations.

 It is not enough to do this once.
 As a child grows, their needs will change and develop, and new limitations and disabilities may come to light.
 Continuous evaluation by experts is needed to keep up with their care.